API Documentation

 boolean

 Prepend previous messages from this chat.
-Default: false
+Default: true

 system_prompt